yambo-code/yambopy/docs/source/tutorial.rst

 ----------------------------------------------------
 **by A. Molina-Sanchez and H. P. C. Miranda**

-We chosen hexagonal boron nitride to explain the use of yambopy.
+We have chosen hexagonal boron nitride to explain the use of yambopy.
 Along this tutorial we show how to use yambopy to make efficient convergence tests, to compare different approximations and to analyze the results.

 The initial step is the ground state calculation and the non self-consistent calculation using the ``gs_bn.py`` file: